beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

-> ⏱ This tutorial is an introductory walkthrough on creating HTTP Functions with Begin.
+> ⏱ This tutorial is an introductory walkthrough on creating HTTP functions with Begin.
 It should take fewer than 10 minutes.

-## Begin HTTP Functions
+## Begin HTTP functions

-Getting started with Begin HTTP Functions should take just a few minutes, but lay the groundwork for creating your own APIs.
+Getting started with Begin HTTP functions should take just a few minutes, but lay the groundwork for creating your own APIs.
 In this article, you will learn how to provision a new function and then fetch JSON data from it to display in your app's frontend.
 This will be a great introduction to what goes in an HTTP function and how to use them to deliver data to your apps.

 ### Prerequisites